What is different about The Baby Belly Pelvic Support™

 There are no hard and fast rules for this, it really depends on how much support your belly and pelvis needs.
 If you are waking with pain try wearing it when you sleep.
 As your pregnancy advances you may find you need to wear it more and more, that’s OK your muscles will not weaken as long as you continue to exercise and do not just ‘hang out’ in the belt.

-Click here for Essential Exercises for Pregnancy & Beyond to learn how to train your internal maternity belt during and after your pregnancy.
+See the section on this website titled Essential Exercises for Pregnancy & Beyond to learn how to train your internal maternity belt during and after your pregnancy.

-We highly recommend wearing your Baby Belly Pelvic Support™ in the first few weeks after your pregnancy until your deep core muscles are functioning well again.
+I highly recommend wearing your Baby Belly Pelvic Support™ in the first few weeks after your pregnancy until your deep core muscles are functioning well again.
 How do you know?
 The hug & squat test will not feel any different whether you hug yourself or not because you have restored your internal stabilizing belt.